 Milwaukee Urban Gardens becomes Milwaukee Grows!!

-Groundwork Milwaukee's Urban Garden Network (MUG) manages over 90 gardens throughout Milwaukee, all of which are exclusively led by community volunteers.
+Groundwork Milwaukee's Urban Garden Network manages over 100 gardens throughout Milwaukee, all of which are exclusively led by community volunteers.
 The majority of gardens are located on city-owned vacant lots.
 Check out this interactive map of our 90+ gardens and our latest Cluster Project.
 You can also read our Community Garden Handbook of Best Practices HERE.

 As a land trust, GWM acquires land for the purpose of community gardens and resident engagement.
-Our MUG Network maintains insurance to protect gardeners and is a member of the Land Trust Alliance, the national organization of land trusts.
+Our Garden Network maintains insurance to protect gardeners and is a member of the Land Trust Alliance, the national organization of land trusts.

-The purpose of the MUG Network is to establish a single point of contact and streamline the process for establishing community gardens and sustainable urban agriculture on city land.
+The purpose of the network is to establish a single point of contact and streamline the process for establishing community gardens and sustainable urban agriculture on city land.
 The program seeks to connect the dots between all the efforts that make up Milwaukee's local food system and to build partnerships around local food production and food security.
 The program's broader goals include providing leadership, education, policy analysis, and project development support for the City of Milwaukee's community-based food system.

 We’re working to improve access to healthy foods in these neighborhoods by: